django/django/README.rst

 Django
 ======

-Django is a high-level Python web framework that encourages rapid development and clean, pragmatic design.
+Django is a high-level Python web framework that enables rapid development of secure and maintainable websites.
+Built by experienced developers, Django takes care of much of the hassle of web development, so you can focus on writing your app without needing to reinvent the wheel.
+It is free and open source, has a thriving and active community, great documentation, and many options for free and paid-for support.
 Thanks for checking it out.

 All documentation is in the "``docs``" directory and online at https://docs.djangoproject.com/en/stable/.
 If you're just getting started,